Ruth Cowan Nash

-Ruth Cowan Nash (June 15, 1901 - February 5, 1993) was the first woman war correspondent.
+Ruth Cowan Nash (June 15, 1901 – February 5, 1993) was an American woman war correspondent.
 She is famous for her coverage of World War II, during which she followed the Women's Auxiliary Army Corps and reported on major battles for the Associated Press.

 Early life

 Ruth Cowan Nash was born in Salt Lake City, Utah on June 15, 1901, the only child of parents William Henry and Ida (Baldwin) Cowan.
 Her father was a mining prospector who died in 1911, at which point Cowan's mother, Ida, bought a homestead in Florida.
 They were required by the government to live on the property in order to retain their homestead status, and they lived there for about two years trying to raise grapefruit and orange trees.
-At the end of that time, Nash and her mother returned to Salt Like City, where Nash attended St. Mary's Academy, a convent school, despite the fact that Nash's family was not Catholic.
+At the end of that time, Nash and her mother returned to Salt Lake City, where Nash attended St. Mary's Academy, a convent school, despite the fact that Nash's family was not Catholic.
 Ida Cowan had previously been a teacher, and felt that private schools provided a better education, so Nash completed seventh and eighth grade there.

 Ida Cowan disliked the cold weather in Salt Lake City, and used the money that she saved from the sale of their homestead to move to San Antonio, Texas.
 Ida began traveling to find a job, but Nash requested to stay put.
 Her mother agreed, and found boarding her for at Ursuline Academy, a boarding school.
 Nash never again returned to living with her mother.
 Instead, she supported herself with odd jobs while living in San Antonio and attending two other schools, St. Michael's Academy and Main Avenue High School.
 She worked as a clerk, a librarian, and in the book section of a department store while in high school.
 When she enrolled in the Main Avenue High School, they found her to be an advanced student and allowed her to graduate high school in two years.
 During her time there, however, Nash met Elva Cunningham, the president of the San Antonio Parent Teacher Association.
 Because Nash's mother never lived anywhere consistently, Cunnginham invited Nash to live with the Cunningham family, which consisted of Elva and her husband, John, their sons, and Elva's sister, Mary Carter.

 Nash enrolled in the University of Texas at Austin in 1919, and moved out of the Cunningham home in order to do so, but they remained like a second family to her.
 While there, Newman lived in a Catholic dormitory, Newman Hall.
 While there, she continued to work odd jobs to support herself.
 It was during this time that she gave herself the middle name Barbara, but she changed it to Baldwin, her mother's maiden name, shortly thereafter to please her.
 When Nash graduated in 1923, she became an algebra teacher at Main Avenue High School, the same high school that she had attended herself.
 While teaching, she lived with the Cunninghams once again.